Estimated reading time: 4 minutes

 Whether you are starting a new business or have already established one, you need the right legal structure.
 This is one of the most important decisions you will have to make because it will impact your liability and your ability to raise capital.
 In addition, it will determine how much you will need to pay in taxes.

 If you have been trying to find out how to choose a business legal structure for your startup or how to change the legal structure of your existing business, continue reading this Balboa Capital blog post.
 It explains the key characteristics of each type of business entity.
 Remember that every business owner’s situation is unique, so it is a good idea to consult with a business attorney before making your decision.

 This is the most popular business legal structure in the United States.
-According to the Small Business Administration website, more than 70% of businesses in the US are operated by sole proprietors.
+According to the U.S. Census Bureau®, more than 70% of businesses in the US are operated by sole proprietors.
 This business entity is easy to set up, and you will not have to hold annual meetings or record meeting minutes.

 As a sole proprietor, you can use your business’s profits however you want, and you are responsible for all debts, losses, and liabilities.
 Potential drawbacks of this structure include increased liability if you receive a lawsuit or start piling up debt.
 You might also find securing a small business loan, business line of credit, or another type of small business funding challenging.

 Limited Liability Company (LLC).

 This business legal structure provides the limited liability of a corporation and the single taxation benefits of a sole proprietorship or partnership.
 In addition, if your LLC has one or more partners or shareholders, your business’s profits will be distributed so that everyone agrees.
 As a result, your LLC can have an unlimited number of owners, and each owner can report business profit and loss on their personal tax returns.